Alamein Range: Location

 The Alamein Range runs from northwest to southeast.

 It lies to the east of the Rennick Glacier and west of the Canham Glacier.

-The Salamander Range is parallel to it on the east side of the Canham Glaciier.
+The Salamander Range is parallel to it on the east side of the Canham Glacier.

 In the north, the Canham Glacier joins the Rennick Glacier past the tip of the Alamein Range.

 Features, from north to south, include Takrouna Bluff, Benoit Peak and Mount Camelot.

 Features to the west, between the Alamein Range and Rennick Glacier, include Mount Strandmann, Smiths Bench, Mount Baldwin and the Moawhango Névé.